-(u) Comprehensive Loss and Accumulated Other Comprehensive Losses
+(v) Comprehensive Loss and Accumulated Other Comprehensive Losses

-Comprehensive loss includes net loss and other non-shareholder changes in equity, or other comprehensive (loss) income and is reported in the accompanying consolidated statements of comprehensive loss.
+Comprehensive loss includes net loss and other non-shareholder changes in equity, or other comprehensive income (loss) and is reported in the accompanying consolidated statements of comprehensive loss.

-As of December 31, 2022 and 2021, the Company's accumulated other comprehensive losses consisted solely of foreign currency translation adjustments, net of tax and participation interest.
+As of December 31, 2023 and 2022, the Company's accumulated other comprehensive losses consisted solely of foreign currency translation adjustments, net of tax and participation interest.

-(v) Income Tax
+(w) Income Tax